CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Downstream Applications

 When MACGS produces incorrect code, developers face the challenge of diagnosing and correcting failures efficiently~\cite{lyu2025testing}.
 Exhaustive examination of all intermediate outputs incurs substantial human effort~\cite{pan2025multiagent}.
 Our analysis suggests a causality-guided strategy: with high-FR ranked features demonstrating elevated importance to MACGS success, targeted optimization of these features may effectively resolve these failures.

-We illustrate this idea by randomly sampling 15 failed cases from each dataset-LLM setting (12 in total) and systematically optimizing the top-$n$ features according to their FR rankings.
-Specifically, for each sampled failure, we manually refine the top-$n$ FR-ranked features through a three-step process: (1) comprehending the problem requirements, (2) analyzing each feature's semantic clarity and completeness, and (3) augmenting each feature with detailed interpretations and explanations.
-The optimized features are then reintegrated into the execution pipeline, and the resulting code is evaluated against the original test suite.

-To assess the applicability of the feature importance derived from CAM, we compare the causality-guided repair against three baseline strategies, including \textit{random selection} that uniformly samples $n$ features, \textit{temporal-first} that prioritizes the earliest $n$ features generated in the MACGS execution pipeline, and \textit{length-based} that targets the $n$ features with the greatest output length.
-Due to substantial manual effort, we focus on $n = 3$ to balance effectiveness with cost.
+\textbf{Setup.}~For each of the 12 dataset-LLM settings, we split the questions by MACGS's initial correctness: questions MACGS originally fails serve as repair targets, while questions it solves correctly are used to derive FR rankings.
+From each setting's failure set, we randomly sample 18 cases and optimize the top-$n$ FR-ranked features through a three-step process: (1) understanding the problem requirements, (2) assessing each feature's semantic clarity and completeness, and (3) augmenting each feature with detailed interpretations and explanations.
+The refined features are reintegrated into the execution pipeline, and the resulting code is re-evaluated on the original test suite.
+To assess whether CAM-derived feature importance is actionable, we compare causality-guided repair against three baselines: \textit{random selection} (uniformly sampling $n$ features), \textit{temporal-first} (prioritizing the earliest $n$ generated features), and \textit{length-based} (selecting the $n$ features with the longest outputs).
+All selected features receive equal refinement effort across strategies.
+Given the substantial manual effort required, we set $n=3$ to balance effectiveness against cost.

-As shown in Table~\ref{tab:repair_results}, causality-guided repair achieves an overall successful repair rate of 73.3\%, significantly outperforms other baseline approaches, which only resolve 27.2\%--41.1\% of the failures, indicating that quality of high FR-ranked features are crucial for system correctness.
+\textbf{Results.}~As shown in Table~\ref{tab:repair_results}, causality-guided repair achieves an overall successful repair rate of {73.6\%}, significantly outperforming other baseline approaches, which only resolve {27.8\%--39.4\%} of the failures, indicating that quality of high FR-ranked features are crucial for system correctness.
 These results validate CAM's ability to identify genuinely important features.
 Moreover, the concentration of feature importance suggests practical failure repair: when MACGS produces incorrect code, developers should prioritize optimization of top FR-ranked features with elevated importance for system correctness, rather than exhaustively reviewing all intermediate outputs.
 In practice, developers can implement a hybrid workflow that combines automated validation with selective manual inspection: allocate manual review capacity exclusively to high-FR features (e.g., top-3 ranked) while accepting automated validation for lower-ranked components.